dhruvil-codes/pipemind-ai/README.md

-# Pipeline Fixer (OpenEnv Benchmark)
+# 🧠 Pipemind AI (OpenEnv Benchmark)

-Pipeline Fixer is a real-world, interactive AI evaluation environment built on the OpenEnv standard.
+Pipemind AI is a real-world, interactive AI evaluation environment built on the OpenEnv standard.
 It evaluates the ability of LLM-based autonomous agents to debug and correct broken pandas data transformations.

-Unlike toy game environments, Pipeline Fixer simulates a standard workflow of a data engineer: receiving a broken pipeline script, inspecting the inputs and intended outputs, analyzing the exceptions/broken state, and producing corrected pandas code.
+Unlike toy game environments, Pipemind AI simulates a standard workflow of a data engineer: receiving a broken pipeline script, inspecting the inputs and intended outputs, analyzing the exceptions/broken state, and producing corrected pandas code.

 ## 🛠️ The Environment
 The agent takes on the role of a data engineer.
 Each step: